wailsapp/wails/v3/V3 Changes.md

 ### Window Events

 Window events are events that are emitted by a window.
 These events include native events such as `WindowDidBecomeMain` on macOS.
+Common events are also defined, so they work cross-platform, e.g. `WindowClosing`.

 ### Custom Events